alandefreitas/futures/docs/futures/launching.md

     end
 </div>

+!!! note "The shared state"

-Note that the shared state is a private implementation detail with which the user does not interact.
-This ensures all write operations will happen through the promised task and all read operations will happen through the future.
+    The shared state is a private implementation detail with which the user does not interact.

+    This encapsulation ensures all write operations will happen through the promised task and all read operations will happen through the future.

     It also enables optimizations based on assumptions about how specific future and promise types can access the shared state.
+In some circumstances, the shared state might not even need to be allocated.

 ## Eager tasks